iotexproject/iotex-bootstrap/README.md

 ## Updates

-Check the release [notes](https://github.com/iotexproject/iotex-core/releases/tag/v0.5.0-rc5) for what's new in v0.5.0-rc5.
+Check the release [notes](https://github.com/iotexproject/iotex-core/releases/tag/v0.5.0-rc6) for what's new in v0.5.0-rc6.

 **Note: make sure you always rebase to the LATEST `iotex-testnet` repo**

-**Note: for those who participated in the previous testnet, please restart with the docker image v0.5.0-rc5-hotfix1. you MUST clean up the local database this time!**
+**Note: for those who participated in the previous testnet, please restart with the docker image v0.5.0-rc6. you MUST clean up the local database if you have particpated into previous testnet runs!**

 ## Join TestNet

 1. Pull the docker image:

 ```
-docker pull iotex/iotex-core:v0.5.0-rc5-hotfix1
+docker pull iotex/iotex-core:v0.5.0-rc6
 ```

-If you have problem to pull the image from docker hub, you can also try our mirror image on gcloud `gcr.io/iotex-servers/iotex-core:v0.5.0-rc5-hotfix1`.
+If you have problem to pull the image from docker hub, you can also try our mirror image on gcloud `gcr.io/iotex-servers/iotex-core:v0.5.0-rc6`.

 2. Export `IOTEX_HOME`, create directories, and copy `https://github.com/iotexproject/iotex-testnet/blob/master/config.yaml` and `https://github.com/iotexproject/iotex-testnet/blob/master/genesis.yaml` into `$IOTEX_HOME/etc`, i.e.,